Updating vibe-qc¶

 ./scripts/update.sh --rebuild-native-deps

-That nukes every third_party/<dep>/install/ tree before
+That nukes every third_party/<dep>/install/ tree (and the stamp)

-rebuild from source against its currently-pinned version.
+to rebuild from source against its currently-pinned version.

 OSError: cannot load library 'libxc.so.7'¶